young-hwanlee/CPES15/README.md

 # Robust Subspace Approaches for Analyzing Incomplete Synchrophasor Measurements
 Published in: 9th IFAC Symposium on Control of Power and Energy Systems.
 For more information, please refer to the paper.

+## Abstract
+Synchrophasor measurements can significantly enhance the monitorability of the power grid by revealing the dynamics of grid operation.
+However, due to high-rate samples collected in large volume, big data challenges emerge to efficiently process the data.
+The present work advocates robust subspace approaches including robust principal component analysis and subspace clustering, to identify low-dimensional structures in the synchrophasor data, even when portions of measurements are missing due to sensor or network issues, and outliers are present in the data.
+The outliers can model abnormal dynamics or cyber-attacks in the grid.
+Numerical tests using simulated synchrophasor data illustrate the utility of the approaches.

 ## Dataset
 Synthetic PMU data were generated using the PSS/E simulator [1].
 The tested gird containing 20 buses and 6 generators is shown below: